mansoor-s/Sleep/README.md

 	sleep := Sleep.New(session, "MY_DB_NAME")

 	//All models must be registered with Sleep
-	//It expects an instance of the schema and the collection name that it represents docuements in
+	//It expects an instance of the schema and the collection name that it represents documents in
 	// and returns a pointer to a Model representing the mongodb collection User := sleep.Register(User{}, "MY_COLLECTION_NAME")